About¶

 kcli create host kvm -H 127.0.0.1 local

-If needed, you can create this default storage pool with this:
+If needed, you can create this default storage pool with:

 sudo kcli create pool -p /var/lib/libvirt/images default